Islamic calendar: Days of the week

+Traditionally, the Islamic day begins at sunset and ends at the next sunset.
+Each Islamic day thus begins at nightfall and ends at the end of daylight.

+The days in the seven-day week are, with the exception of the last two days, named after their ordinal place in the week.

-Thus "gathering day" is often regarded as the weekly day off.
+On the sixth day of the week, the "gathering day" (Yawm al-Jumʿah), Muslims assemble for the Friday-prayer at a local mosque at noon.
+The "gathering day" is often regarded as the weekly day off.
 This is frequently made official, with many Muslim countries adopting Friday and Saturday (e.g., Egypt, Saudi Arabia) or Thursday and Friday as official weekends, during which offices are closed; other countries (e.g., Iran) choose to make Friday alone a day of rest.
 A few others (e.g., Turkey, Pakistan, Morocco, Nigeria, Malaysia) have adopted the Saturday-Sunday weekend while making Friday a working day with a long midday break to allow time off for worship.